-Complete an individual research essay exploring one prime minister.
-Explore how the prime minister represented Australia on the world stage.
-Use at least one primary document such as a speech or letter to support your essay.
+Complete an individual research essay exploring a historic moment when an Australian prime minister triumphed over adversity.
+Focus on one key event or issue and include evidence from a primary document.
+You must use at least one primary document such as a speech or letter to support your essay.
 You can choose up to five images to support your essay.
 Images must be captioned with the title, year and source (if available).

 Information about word length, presentation, referencing and registration is available from the National History Challenge website.

 - What issue/event will your essay focus on?

 - Who was involved?